nbering/nicholasbering-ca/_posts/2014-08-16-agc-hide-series.md

       }
     };

-    //we initilize a basic view here, which the series
+    //we initialize a basic view here, which the series
     //hiding code will interact with.
     chart1.view = {
       columns: [0, 1, 2, 3, 4]